+Senior Indenture Debt Service Fund

-The Senior Indenture creates two separate accounts in the Debt Service Fund to be known as the "Interest Account" and the "Principal Account."
+There are two separate accounts in the Senior Indenture Debt Service Fund known as the "Interest Account" and the "Principal Account."
+The Senior Trustee and the Commission may create such additional accounts in the Senior Indenture Debt Service Fund pursuant to a Supplemental Senior Indenture as they deem necessary or appropriate.